 I’ve already virtually graduated, am I invited to the in-person ceremony?

-Yes, invitations will be sent to all those who were awarded between December 2019 and July 2021 and students who are due to graduate in January 2022.
+Yes, invitations will be sent to all those who were awarded between December 2019 and November 2021 (all students invited to the January 2022 ceremonies).
 Those who attended their virtual graduation ceremonies and those who didn’t will all be invited to celebrate in-person.

 My name wasn’t read out during my virtual graduation ceremony, will it be read out at the in-person ceremony?

 Yes, everyone who has registered to attend the in-person ceremony will have their name read out on stage.
-Find out more about ceremony permissions here.
+Find out more about permissions on our Ceremony Permissions page using the menu at the top of this page.

 Where can I watch my virtual graduation ceremony back?